Updated September 2021

 It’s understandable that if students aren’t able to go into the 3D printing lab, they might feel less than inspired to design models or parts.
 To get the creative juices flowing again, encourage students to participate in design and/or 3D printing challenges outside of the classroom.

 GrabCAD, for example, runs monthly design, aerospace and 3D printing challenges.
-Just this past month, we hosted a NASA challenge where participants were asked to design a common restraint and mobility aid system that works in four gravity environments.
+Just this month, we're hosting a NASA challenge where participants were asked to design a common restraint and mobility aid system that works in four gravity environments.

 Students might see class assignments a little less thrilling this year, but external projects for well-known institutions are sure to keep their spirits up.
 You can check out all of our hosted challenges at GrabCAD Challenges.